mrc-ide/wodin/README.md

 ## Usage and configuration

-You can install dependencies, build and run the app locally in one step using `./scripts/build-and-run.sh`.
+For development, you can install dependencies, build and run the app locally in one step using `./scripts/build-and-run.sh`.
 The app will be available at http://localhost:3000
 You may need to install TypeScript: `npm install -g typescript`

-WODIN will be deployable as a docker image which can be mounted with custom configuration as follows:

-### *.config.json

-Each config.json file defines config values for an app.
-The app will be available at `/apps/[appName]` for a config file named `[appName].config.json`
+WODIN is deployable via an npm package: https://www.npmjs.com/package/wodin

+To run an instance of WODIN with custom configuration, install the package and use `npx wodin --config=/path/to/config`

+The path provided in the `config` argument should be an absolute path to a root config folder containing the following:

-### /files
+### wodin.config.json

-Sample data and other supporting files can be provided in any folder structure under `/files` and will be available at urls under `/files`
+Contains the following settings for the WODIN instance:
+- `port`: the port number at which WODIN should be served
+- `appsPath`: the url path under root at which each app should be available e.g `/apps/day1` for appPath of "apps" and app name "day1"

 ### index.html